Does tooth erosion really exist? Or is it just a phrase that advertising companies have cooked up to frighten you into buying particular toothpastes?

 Most dentists use the term "teeth erosion" in a completely different way to the toothpaste adverts.
 Have you seen the television advertisements showing a small light shining through a front tooth, and a voice-over telling you how this proves that you have tooth erosion?

-I think that those adverts are NONSENSE!
+I think that those adverts are rather misleading.

 The tooth they show is actually perfectly normal.
 If you shine a strong light through anyone's front teeth, you can see the light shining through them!
 Teeth are translucent.
 They transmit light, as well as reflect some and absorb some.